Misbah-Rizaee/Artificial-Intelligence-Project/README.md

 # AI GROUP PROJECT

 ## Solving Sudoku Puzzles with AI

-Sudoku puzzle is a classic problem in which missing digits are to be placed into a 9x9 grid of squares that are split into 3x3 boxes so that the numbers 1 through 9 appear only once in every row, column, and box.
-Although every Sudoku puzzle has solution, they involve different levels of hardship.
-In this paper, we introduce, implement and analyze some of the AI algorithms suitable including uniformed-search, genetic algorithms, constraint satisfaction and convolutional neural network to solve any given Sudoku puzzles.
-The results are compared with respect to the time taken and memory consumed by each algorithms
+This project on Sudoku game finds how well different algorithms can solve any Sudoku puzzles in few seconds.
+The objectives of this research are to compare and contrast the performance of these algorithms and examine which one is faster.

 ### Sudoku Search Agent

 The seach agent finds solutions for a given incomplete sudoku puzzle using Depth-first seach and Breadth-first search.
 To solve sudoku puzzles using seach algorithms, go to SudokuSearchAgent directory.

 #### To install the required dependencies, execute the following command